mbacvanski/crouton-setup/README.md

 ## Uninstall:

 Will remove all the above listed things.
+Run:

 ```shell
 cd crouton-setup # Or wherever else you put this repo